wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/testing_new_sip_phone.md

 Although it's possible to do all the testing directly on a Wazo, it's more comfortable and usually easier to do on a separate, dedicated machine.

-That said, you'll still need a Wazo near, since we'll be doing the call testing part on it and not on a separate asterisk.
+That said, you'll still need a Wazo nearby, since we'll be doing the call testing part on it and not on a separate asterisk.

 So, for the rest of this guide, we'll suppose you are doing your tests on a _Debian_ server with the